-However, on the same map is shown the ‘Pleasure Gardens’ situated just north of the station off what is now Technical St. It is not clear when these gardens were established in 1873 as they are referred to as “the New Puzzle Gardens and grounds lately opened by Mr Press of the Templars’ Hotel” in a report about a rally of ‘The Good Templars’ Society’ (Western Gazette 1/8/1873).
+However, on the same map is shown the ‘Pleasure Gardens’ situated just north of the station off what is now Technical St. It appears that these gardens were established in 1873 as they are referred to as “the New Puzzle Gardens and grounds lately opened by Mr Press of the Templars’ Hotel” in a report about a rally of ‘The Good Templars’ Society’ (Western Gazette 1/8/1873).

 Curiously this maze is an almost exact replica of the one at Hampton Court, as mentioned in the guide.
 Given George Reed’s involvement in the railway and the Reed’s Arms Hotel, one would speculate that he might have an interest in an attraction for excursionists so close to the station.
 Despite its apparent status as an attraction it is odd that we have not seen any photographs or postcards of this pleasure garden (if anyone has any please contact us).
 The closest we have is this ‘then & now’ below of a crowd watching a fire in buildings along what would have been the western side of the pleasure gardens.

 In this photo (date to be confirmed) we can see that Marchent’s Tea Room & Gardens still exists.
 However, it is likely that by this time the larger pleasure gardens and maze would have been built over, as Jubilee St, which crosses the site of the maze, was no doubt built in 1897 (Queen Victoria’s Diamond Jubilee).